jwmueller/KDD20-tutorial/docs/index.md

 ### Your own machine

-Before running the hands-on tutorials on your own machine, please [install AutoGluon](https://autogluon.mxnet.io/install.html).
-In the installation instructions, please select the **SOURCE** option under **VERSION** which will provide you with a command to install the most up-to-date AutoGluon code (needed for Tutorials #8-10).
-You can alternatively use the following installation command (which will install a recent pre-release version):
+Before running the hands-on tutorials on your own machine, please [install AutoGluon](https://autogluon.mxnet.io/install.html) (and subsequently make sure you have version 0.0.13).

-`python3 -m pip install autogluon==0.0.13b20200822`

-You'll also need to install MXNet by following [this guide](https://sxjscience.github.io/KDD2020/).
+You'll also need to have installed MXNet by following [this guide](https://sxjscience.github.io/KDD2020/).
-Tutorial #7 also requires you to first install [Pytorch](https://pytorch.org/).
+Tutorial #7 also requires you to install [Pytorch](https://pytorch.org/) and [torchvision](https://pypi.org/project/torchvision/).

 A Linux machine with GPU is recommended, although you should be able to easily run the tabular data tutorials (#1-4) on a Mac laptop as well.
 All tutorials should be run in either Python 3.6 or 3.7.

+See [here](https://github.com/jwmueller/KDD20-tutorial/tree/master/sagemaker) for setup instructions on a [Sagemaker instance](https://docs.aws.amazon.com/sagemaker/latest/dg/nbi.html).

 ## Hands-on Tutorials